-As has been the case in all recent halibut models, the catch-per-unit-effort index derived from the directed halibut fishery is included in each of the models, but the catchability is allowed to vary over time, except in a few cases where there was no improvement in model fit by allowing temporal variability or where iterative tuning of the degree of interannual change suggested no meaningful variation.
+As has been the case in all recent halibut models, the catch-per-unit-effort index derived from the directed halibut fishery is included in each of the models, but the catchability is allowed to vary over time.
 In principle, there are many factors which can create changes in the proportionality of the catch-rate in a fishery with the underlying population.
 The most obvious of these are abrupt changes in fishing methods, such as the change from "J" to circle-hooks in 1984.
 This type of change was accommodated (in the long time-series models) via an unconstrained deviation on catchability in that year (effectively a separate q for the two parts of the time series).
-Beyond abrupt changes, there are many factors that can 'drift' over time, but may not be so obvious, including technological improvements, changes in spatial areas or times of year being fished, etc. This type of change suggests a random walk in catchability, which was the approach taken in all four models here.
+Beyond abrupt changes, there are many factors that can 'drift' over time but may not be so obvious, including technological improvements, changes in spatial areas or times of year being fished, targeting of areas with large vs. small fish, etc. This type of change suggests a random walk in catchability, which was the approach taken in all four models here.
 To implement this, a catchability parameter was estimated for the first year for which index data were available, and then a deviation (from the previous year's value, not the mean) was estimated for each subsequent year of the time-series.

-The annual catchability deviations were constrained by a single $\sigma$ for each fleet.
-The iterative tuning algorithm for identifying the internally consistent values for each $\sigma$ is described below along with other changes for 2021.
+The annual catchability deviations were constrained by a single σ for each fleet.
+The iterative tuning algorithm for identifying the internally consistent values for each $\sigma$ is described below.